 In terms of performance, there is no almost no lag and you can cast Audio as well.
 Making it perfect for business and home use.

 The only downside is, MHL requires an MHL-compatible device.
-So, before you buy a MHL cable, Google if your devices support MHL.
-In our experience, most Samsung device do, and so does iPhone with lighting port.
+So, before you buy an MHL cable, Google if your devices support MHL.
+In our experience, most Samsung device does, and so does iPhone with a lighting port.

 - Available for Android and iOS

 - Unfortunately, MHL is slowly dying, very few manufactures support it now